1.1 Exponents and Powers

 So why go through all of the trouble of finding logarithms?
 Suppose one wanted to multiply two multi-digit numbers, \(x\) and \(y\).
 Multiplying two numbers such as \(x\) = 28718 and \(y\) = 81793 could take quite a while and be prone to errors if not performed very carefully.
 With a table of values of logarithms for our chosen base (here, base = 2), we can look up the values of the logarithms \(p\) and \(q\) for the numbers \(x\) and \(y\) that satisfy \(x = 2^p\) and \(y = 2^q\).
 Next, we reason that \(x\times y\) = \(2^{p+q}\).
 While multiplying the numbers \(x\) and \(y\) may take take awhile by hand, the summation of \(p\) and \(q\) can be performed much more quickly and easily (and, typically, with much less chance for error).
 We then look in our table for the number that has the total of \(p+q\) as its logarithm, and this would be our final answer for \(x\times y.\)

 The realization that the multiplication of numbers can be equated to the addition of so-called logarithms was Napier’s major achievement.
 If logarithms of real numbers could be tabulated to sufficient accuracy, then complicated multiplication and division problems could be reduced to much simpler addition and subtraction calculations.
 In Napier’s day, this was particularly important in navigation calculations performed at sea, for instance.
-Now, such calculations could be performed much more quickly and accurately.
+With a table of logarithms in hand, such calculations could be performed much more quickly and accurately.
 One didn’t need to spend large amounts of time multiplying large numbers long-hand using pen and paper.
 Rather, logarithms could be looked up in a book of numerical tables and added together to get a result.
 Napier and his English colleague, Henry Briggs, produced detailed tables of common logarithms within just a few years of their mathematical development.
 And the ability – even in the 1600’s – to compute the values of logarithms of numbers to sufficient accuracy led almost immediately to the invention of the slide rule.
 A systematic procedure for calculating the logarithm of an arbitrary number is left to the next chapter.
 Meanwhile, in the remaining sections of the present chapter, we will assume that values of logarithms are available to us as we investigate their various properties and explore their use in performing basic calculations.